|October 1-14, 2017||Waiting list|

-After breakfast we will begin our day of sightseeing in Cairo, the capital of Egypt.
-We will visit the Grand Egyptian Museum that is one of the most important museums in the world.
-This museum contains the world’s largest collection of Pharaonic antiquities.
+After our breakfast, we will begin our day sightseeing in Cairo, the capital of Egypt.
+We will visit The Grand Egyptian Museum, one of the most important museums in the world.
+It contains the world’s largest collection of Pharaonic antiquities.
 We will see the famous Tutankhamun exhibit with the golden mask of the boy king.
 After lunch we will drive to the Saladin Citadel and Mosque of Muhammad Ali.
 The Saladin Citadel is an Islamic fortress dating to the twelfth century which was built to unite the city and protect it from Christian crusaders.
 The Mosque of Muhammad Ali was built on the summit of the citadel during the first half of the nineteenth century.

 In the evening, during our farewell dinner, we will celebrate the two weeks of our exciting adventure.

 Day 14 - Departure from Cairo or *1-day Add-on to Alexandria

 It is the last day of our tour and time to say goodbye to Egypt.
 After breakfast we will transfer you to the Cairo International Airport.
 We will leave Egypt with new experiences, memories and beautiful photographs.
 Archaeological Paths company will do everything to ensure that our guests will have the time of their lives during our in-depth tour.

 *For the clients who would like to prolong their stay in Egypt, we prepared a special 1-day add-on to Alexandria, its price including one additional night in our hotel in Giza (day 14-15).
 The add-on tour to Alexandria is a full one day tour.
 It will start early in the morning after breakfast with a 3-4 hour ride in an air-conditioned coach from Cairo to Alexandria.
 We will visit all the major sites there, including Alexandria Library, the catacombs of Kom ash-Shuqqafa, the harbor of Alexandria and the place where the famous Pharos Lighthouse was standing.
 The lighthouse was one of The Seven Wonders of the Ancient World.
 In the evening we will return to our hotel in Cairo for overnight stay.